 - Done copywriting for online storefronts; a number of 2012 products on ThinkGeek were written by me

 - Drafted design specs and quest trees for video games (sadly, none of those games made it past development)

-- Even pleated cloth for a few days in a foreign country, so I’d have enough money to eat and buy a train ticket
+- Even pleated cloth for a few days in Europe, so I’d have enough money to eat and buy a train ticket

 Publishing is my second career.
 My first was in software development — notably web applications for commercial and government use — which lasted from 1998 to 2011.
 Nearly five years of that was spent working for the California Department of Food & Agriculture, where I learned (among other things) perhaps too much about the legal consequences of cow STDs.

 I have writing, editing, and development credits in well over a hundred books.
 You’ll find much of my work available on my Books & Games page.
 The highlights of these published works (as of the end of 2013):

 Many projects for Paizo Inc. Of those with writing and development credits: Pathfinder RPG Ultimate Campaign, Pathfinder RPG Mythic Adventures, Pathfinder Player Companion: Mythic Origins, and Pathfinder Player Companion: Bastards of Golarion.